vinamrata-git/AutoViz/README.md

-# AutoViz: It is a library which produuces the automatic all possible visualization of a dataset.
+# AutoViz: It is a library which produces the automatic all possible visualization of a dataset.
 * In this notebook I used heard attack dataset from kaggle and visualize it by Autoviz in python.